Plants & pollinators: graphics for research article

 There are many ways in which pollinators and plants have adapted, that can be divided into morphological, chemical and sensory aspects.
 The adaptations are shown in the figures below, with plants on the left and pollinators on the right.
 For example: some flowers change color when they have been pollinated, signaling pollinators that there is nothing left to take there.
 Nature is truly fascinating!

-Graphics for research article from Casper van der Kooi et al.
+Graphics for research article from Casper van der Kooi et al, published in Current Biology.

 3 graphics showing the scale of plant and pollinator benefits – and adaptation strategies.